Should you send your blog posts to your email list?

 Where do you land on this question?
 Do you email all of your posts to your list?
 I'd love to hear what strategies are working for you!

-Before I go, if you're struggling with finding creative ideas for blog posts, my Blogging Workbook and Prompts for a Year download is one of the best-sellers in my template shop!
+Before I go, if you're struggling with finding creative ideas for blog posts, my Blogging Workbook and Prompts for a Year download is completely free and doesnβt require an email to download - just grab it here and it will open in a PDF.

 It includes: